DOI-USGS/geoknife/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* removed most service calls from vignette (services are sometimes down, and were causing errors)

-* Updated CITATION file.
+* created a configurable retry for web service calls

+* created short name links for web processing types

+* created a results parser for categorical coverage outputs